 Not at this time.
 The primary way to access the tool from your smartphone or device is by going to my.watermark.org in your mobile browser.

-Existing groups will be able to find you through this tool, however, individuals won’t be able to specifically connect with existing groups.
-If an existing group is looking to add, they may reach out to you directly via email to connect about possibly joining their group.
+Individuals will not be able to connect with existing groups using the tool, however, if an existing group is looking to add, they may reach out to you directly via email to connect about possibly joining their group.